gbalats/gbalats.github.io/_posts/2016-10-24-macro-constructors.md

 * `calleeCtx` is existentially quantified since it is only bound in the rule's head and not its body
-* the `Context(calleeCtx)` clause is needed too, besides the constructor clause---in general new entities created by constructors must include 2 clauses in some rule's head, using the syntax:
+* the `Context(calleeCtx)` atom is needed too, besides the constructor atom---in general new entities created by constructors must include 2 atoms in some rule's head, using the syntax:

   ```prolog
   SomeEntity(X), SomeEntity:Constructor[...] = X